fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/04_operators/02_arithmetics.md

 `a + b` works as expected both with integers and floating-point types.

-All calculations are performed on an integer or larger type.
+All integral calculations are performed on an `int` or larger type.
 If any of operands is smaller (`char` or `short`) it's first *promoted* to a larger type.

 Floating-point calculations may have higher accuracy than their types.
-For example, on x86 and x86_64 `double` takes 64 bits (8 bytes) but the relevant processor part uses 80-bit registers when doing the math.
+For example, on x86 and x86_64 `double` occupies 8 bytes (64 bits) but the relevant processor part uses 80-bit registers when doing the math.

 ## unary plus and minus